gazaskygeeks/pasto/README.md

 # Order breakfast/lunch

 We always get food late and sometimes have no choice.
 The super app of Hani didn't really work, let's help him.
 Build a website where everyday we can oder breakfast and lunch.
 When visiting it the user should see a form with a time deadline.
-Each order is saved on a Google Sheet and at a specific time e.g. 10:00am the order will be sent to Hani on the phone as an SMS.
+Each order is saved on a Google Sheet and at a specific time, 10:00am for breakfast and 02:00pm for lunch.
+The breakfast Orders will be sent to Hani1, and the lunch Orders will be sent to Hani2 on the phone as an SMS.

 # Team